Operational meaning of the classical fidelity and the path length in Fisher-Kubo-Mori-Bogoliubov geometry: Remarks and summary

-The sharp, not just qualitative, operational (physical) meaning of classical and quantum fidelities has been demonstrated in the near-reversible transport of states.
-On the one hand, classical fidelity and the global Fisher statistical distance got an operational interpretation for the first time.
-On the other hand, quantum fidelity and Bures distance got an operational interpretation that works without operations on Uhlmann's extension beyond the system of interest.
-The concrete choice of the reservoir and the equilibration protocol is not likely to be critical and alternative microscopic models should lead to the same relationships between entropy production and the Fisher--Bures geometry.
+The global Fisher statistical distance both on space of probability distributions and on the space of density matrices with the KMB metrics got an operational interpretation for the first time.
+We obtain the sharp, not just qualitative, operational (physical) meaning of the classical Bhattacharyya fidelity.
+(Interestingly, the global Fisher--Bures geometry and the quantum fidelity are still waiting for their operational interpretations.)
+The concrete choice of the reservoir and the equilibration protocol is not likely to be critical and alternative microscopic models should lead to the same relationships between entropy production and the Fisher--KMB geometry.
 Future investigations may replace our stepwise transport with some continuous protocol.